janhq/jan/docs/docs/about/about.md

     conversational AI,
     no-subscription fee,
     large language model,
+    about Jan,
+    desktop application,
+    thinking machine,
   ]
 ---

 Jan turns computers into a thinking machine to change how you use computers.
 Jan is created and maintained by Jan Labs, a robotics company.

 With Jan, you can: